dionealfarisi/PutarMedia/README.md

 ```bash
 putar -d FOLDER_NAME

 ```

-- `-d FOLDER_NAME`: Play a random music or video file from the specified folder.
+- `-d FOLDER_NAME`: Play a music file from the specified folder.
-- If no folder is provided, the script will play a random file from the current folder.
+- If no folder is provided, the script will play MP3 file from the current folder.

 ## Requirements